 Nadia kim (She/her)

-I am a clinical social worker in training who was born in Korea, grown in California, and is now based in Chicago.
+I am a clinical social worker who was born in Korea, grown in California, and is now based in Chicago.

 I firmly believe that healing is political and relational.
 In healing, we plant seeds that foster greater transformation for our people, relationships, communities, systems, and the land.
 Therapy is also a creative collaborative process!
 I am excited to accompany and partner in people’s healing journeys.
 While being with our most sticky parts can feel tenuous or icky, I believe that ultimately, it is in navigating these edges together where the most growth is made possible.